 Bristol Care Homes has its own ‘Social Manager’ whose role and responsibility is to ensure that each of their care home residents can enjoy varied and stimulating social activities.
-The social activities cater for everyone’s different interests, passions and loves and include a huge range of things; music, art, keep fit, gardening, cooking, days out and much more.
+The social activities cater to everyone’s different interests, passions and loves, and include a huge range of things; music, art, keep fit, gardening, cooking, days out and much more.

 The environment and atmosphere in Field House are light, bright and welcoming and the whole team is focused on creating a family atmosphere where everyone feels included and part of a family.

 Field House in Horfield caters for both care and nursing home residents and is registered for the following care categories: